catalinsh/tfg-paddel/README.md

 Located in the `paddel` directory, this is an installable Python package that contains the core of the application.

-### Jupyter
-The `notebooks` directory stores the Jupyter notebooks used during the development of this project.

 ### Docker containers
 The web application is built around Docker to facilitate development and deployment.
 It consists of the following containers: